What is Lead?

 - If you live in a building built before 1978, the paint may contain lead.
 Often the soil around the building also contains lead.
 Use lead-safe work practices when performing any renovations or maintenance and keep bare soil covered with mulch or vegetation.

-- Discourage your child from playing in bare soil; frequently wash your child’s hands, toys, and pacifiers
+- Discourage children from playing in bare soil; frequently wash your child’s hands, toys, and pacifiers.

 - Ceramic pottery or dishes, and pewter or brass containers, handcrafted or produced in cottage industries and not officially imported into the United States